Lorry Insurance | Get Competitive Cover Today

-It is handy to know that most insurers cap their Heavy Haulage insurance polices at vehicles that weigh 44 tonnes.
+It is handy to know that most insurers cap their Heavy Haulage insurance policies on vehicles that weigh 44 tonnes.

 Any lorry or truck that weighs more than 44 tonnes will likely require a specialist insurance policy.

-Here at Truck Insurance HQ, we can organise cover for any lorry or heavy haulage vehicle of any weight, and of any size.
+Here at Truck Insurance HQ, we can organize cover for any lorry or heavy haulage vehicle of any weight, and of any size.

-We have access to over a 170 insurers who we have spent over a decade negotiating competitive premiums with, just for you.
+We have access to over 170 insurers with who we have spent over a decade negotiating competitive premiums, just for you.

-Experience the difference of a brokerage who specialises in your industry and teats your like a valued member rather than a number.
+Experience the difference of a brokerage who specializes in your industry and treats your like a valued member rather than a number.

 No obligation, just great service.